St Gregory's is delighted to work with Our Lady's and the Methodist Church for joint events

 In normal times there are Village Prayers for Peace on the second Friday of each month from 12.00 to 12.30 held in the village churches.

-In light of current covid restrictions we will be meeting on Zoom to resume our Village Prayers in 2021:
+In light of current covid restrictions we are now meeting in our churches to resume our Village Prayers in 2021:

 Feb Fri.
 12th Feb – St Greg’s